The Wizard of Oz: Ruby slippers

 Because of their iconic stature, the ruby slippers worn by Judy Garland in the film are now among the most treasured and valuable film memorabilia in movie history.
-Dorothy actually wore Silver Shoes in the book series, but the color was changed to ruby in pre-production by screenwriter Noel Langley to take advantage of the three-strip Technicolor process.
+Dorothy actually wore Silver Shoes in the book, but the color was changed to ruby in pre-production by screenwriter Noel Langley to take advantage of the three-strip Technicolor process.
 Adrian, MGM's chief costume designer, was responsible for the final design.
 Five known pairs of the slippers exist.
 Another, differently styled pair, not used in the film, was sold at auction by actress Debbie Reynolds for $510,000 (not including the buyer's premium) in June 2011.
 One pair of Judy Garland's ruby slippers are located in Washington D.C. at the Smithsonian National Museum of American History.

 In 2005, one of the pairs of the ruby slippers was stolen while on loan to the Judy Garland Museum in Garland's hometown.
 They were recovered in an FBI sting operation in 2018.
 In 2023, Terry Jon Martin pleaded guilty to stealing the slippers, but he was not sentenced to prison because he was in hospice care and had less than a year to live.
 At the time they were stolen, the slippers were insured for $1 million.
 In December 2024, they were sold at auction for over $32 million, more than $26 million above the previous highest price ever paid for a piece of entertainment memorabilia.
 The shoes are one of four authentic pairs that are still intact.

 Dorothy's dress and other costumes

 In July 2021, Catholic University of America reported that a dress worn by Dorothy, believed to have been given to Rev. Gilbert Hartke by Mercedes McCambridge as a gift in 1973, was found in the university's Hartke Building after being missing for many years.
 The university said an expert on the movie's memorabilia at the Smithsonian's National Museum of American History said five other dresses apparently worn by Judy Garland were "probably authentic".
 The dress found at the university had characteristics shared by the other five, including a "secret pocket" for Dorothy's handkerchief, and Garland's name written in a specific style.
 The university said the dress would be stored in Special Collections.

-Another of the dresses sold at auction in 2015 for nearly $1.6 million.
+Another of the dresses sold at auction in 2015 for nearly $1.6 million, and one of the witch hats worn by Hamilton went for $2.93 million in 2024.
 Many other costumes have fetched six-figure prices as memorabilia.
 See List of film memorabilia.